Our people

 Eleanor Grant

-Eleanor has over eighteen years’ experience in the design, development and project management of industrial, solid waste management and renewable energy projects.
+Eleanor is a chartered chemical engineer with over twenty years’ experience in the design, development and project management of industrial, solid waste management and renewable energy projects.
 Eleanor is also a director of Beca Limited and so brings relevant NZ governance experience.
-Eleanor currently leads the Industrial Sustainability service offering assisting clients to achieve their sustainability objectives.
-Recent experience includes a review of waste management technologies for a local council looking to reduce carbon emissions from landfill, administration of the EPC contract for a 13MWe waste fired power station and she was the Beca project director and reviewer of technical work for a collaborative study between Beca, Firstgas Group, Fonterra and EECA (Energy Efficiency and Conservation Authority) into the potential of renewable biomethane fuel in New Zealand.
+Eleanor is currently the General Manager of the Industrial team for Beca in New Zealand and New Caledonia and is passionate about helping industry to thrive and support them through the transition to a lower carbon economy.
+Recent experience includes a range of project management and advisory work in the heavy industry and energy sectors and she was the Beca project director and reviewer of technical work for a collaborative study between Beca, Firstgas Group, Fonterra and EECA (Energy Efficiency and Conservation Authority) into the potential of renewable biomethane fuel in New Zealand.

 Elena Izaguirre